oppia/oppia-web-developer-docs/Google-Summer-of-Code-2016.md

 - Response selection
 - State transitions

 Most of these now happen in the frontend, however, there are still a few aspects of the communication between the frontend and backend that need to be changed in order to allow offline playing.
-Furthermore, there's no concept of persistent frontend storage currently.
+Furthermore, there's no concept of persistent frontend storage at the moment.

 The second part of this project is decreasing the amount of data Oppia sends between the backend and frontend.
 Oppia was not originally designed with mobile or poor internet connections in mind.
-There have been recent efforts by contributors to minify the CSS and JS resources of Oppia, though these are just stepping stones in the longer strategy of making Oppia more efficient bandwidth-wise for users.
+There have been recent efforts by contributors to concatenate and minify Oppia's CSS and JS resources, though these are just stepping stones in the longer strategy of making Oppia more efficient bandwidth-wise for users.

 ### Required skills/knowledge
 Required:
 - Familiarity with AngularJS
 - Familiarity with Python
-- Familiarity with Google app engine
+- Familiarity with Google App Engine

 Recommended:
 - Code investigation skills